emb-riscv/specs-markdown/improvements-upon-privileged.md

 stacking/unstacking, with tail chaining and lazy FP.

 Challenge: find a solution more efficient than the current proposal, in terms of time and/or ease of use.
+In practical terms, write an user interrupt handler that must be able to conditionally perform a context switch (sometimes it does, sometimes it does not, depending on the peripheral).

 ### Assembly interrupt handlers should be ok, they reside in the system part